Printed on September 15, 2019, 5:16 am

-The purpose of this policy is to serve as a framework for Reverse Transfer across the State of Tennessee and among the three systems of higher education (Tennessee Board of Regents, University of Tennessee, and the Tennessee Independent Colleges and Universities).
+The purpose of this policy is to serve as the framework for Reverse Transfer across the State of Tennessee and among the three systems of higher education (Tennessee Board of Regents, University of Tennessee, and the Tennessee Independent Colleges and Universities) including the six Locally Governed Institutions (LGI).

 - Potential Reverse Transfer Degree candidates are those students who:

-- are currently enrolled at a Tennessee four-year institution and were previously enrolled as degree seeking students at a Tennessee community college or other Tennessee associate degree-granting institution;
+- are enrolled in the preceding or current semester (excluding summer terms) at a Tennessee four-year institution and were previously enrolled as degree seeking students at a Tennessee community college or other Tennessee associate degree-granting institution;

 - have earned a minimum of 15 college credits towards an associate degree at the associate degree-granting institution; and